-This course teaches students to develop conceptual, logical and physical designs for a business software solution.
-This course prepares the student for the Microsoft Certified Exam 70-300.
-(Prerequisites: LCIS1320, LCIS1360, LCIS2500)
+This course teaches students to develop conceptual, logical and physical designs for a business software solution using modern software techniques and tools such as UML, SCRUM, etc. This course prepares the student for the Microsoft Certified Exam.
+(Prerequisites: LCIS1320, LCIS1360, LCIS1400) (9/2013)

-LCIS2720 Object-Oriented Programming - Visual Basic
+LCIS2720 Object-Oriented Programming - Java

-This course offers a study of the features of Visual Basic.
-Focus will be on the principles of software design and development specific to the object-oriented approach, including file handling, data structures and report generation.
-(Prerequisite: LCIS1400 or equivalent)
+This course offers a study of the features of Java.
+Focus will be on the principles of software design and development specific to the object-oriented approach, including classes, objects, inheritance and error handling.
+(Prerequisite: LCIS1400 or equivalent) (9/2013)